White, “No Man’s Yellow Fire Shirt Project,” Heward in Northeast Washington

 Robinson, "Crossing the Veil," Polaroid emulsion lift, 2024

-White, "No Man's Yellow Fire Shirt Project," Studio view
+White, "No Man's Yellow Fire Shirt Project, Studio," Digital photograph on paper, 2024

 Robinson, "Skin," Cotton and silk embroidery on muslin, 2025